Neuromancer56/rock_piles/README.txt

 -------------------------------------------------------------------------------

-This mod adds Loose Rocks to Minetest.
+This mod adds Rock Piles to Minetest.

-- Loose Rocks generate naturally on the surface of the world
+- Rocks piles generate naturally on the surface of the world and in caves
-- Collect Loose Rocks with bare hands
+- Collect Rock Piles with bare hands
-- Loose Desert Rocks generate in deserts
+- Desert Rock Piles generate in deserts
-- Craft a Cobblestone with 4 Loose Rocks in a 2x2 grid (same with Desert Cobblestone, using Loose Desert Rocks)
+- Craft a Cobblestone with 4 Rocks Piles in a 2x2 grid (same with Desert Cobblestone, using Loose Desert Rocks)
-- A Cobblestone will give you 4 Loose Rocks
+- A Cobblestone will give you 4 Rock Piles
 - Also great for decoration!
+- There are a variety of Rock Pile sizes
+- Walking on rocks sounds like walking on gravel

 Have fun!